Congratulations to the Winner of the 4th Annual Bernard J. Couillaud Prize

 Coherent, Inc. and Optica (formerly the OSA Foundation) have partnered to create the Bernard J. Couillaud Prize.
 The Prize provides the opportunity for an early-career professional (1-5 years post highest degree) to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.

-We spoke with Dr. Li regarding his exciting research, its impact on ultrafast science, and some of his future plans.
+We spoke with Dr. Trovatello regarding her work in Optical Parametric Oscillators and Amplifiers, the prize, and some of her other accomplishments and plans.
 Watch the video interview below, which was conducted by Marco Arrigoni of Coherent, Inc.

 The Winners Circle